-Bass guitar lines are also easier to play as they mainly consist of one note.
-While there are more complex ways of playing the instrument, it’s easy to grasp when most songs rely on a more simple approach of one note.
-This also makes the rhythm and timing easier and is a great way for a beginner to grasp musical theory.
+Bass guitar lines are also easier to play as they mainly consist of one note at a time.
+There are more complex ways of playing the instrument.
+It’s easy to grasp when most songs rely on a more simple approach of one note.
+This also makes the rhythm and timing easier and is a great way for a beginner to grasp the musical theory.

-While the neck on a bass is longer and can be a challenge for some, the advantage is that the frets are nearly double the size of a guitar.
-This has the advantage of being able to fret the notes with more accuracy.
-When getting used to a fretted instrument, this can be great for beginners.
+The neck on the bass is longer and can be a challenge for some.
+An advantage is that the frets are nearly double the size of a guitar.
+This has the advantage of a person being able to fret the notes with more accuracy.
+When getting used to a fretted instrument, this is much easier for beginners.

 The chance of error is lower, resulting in inspiration to continue to learn.
 Mistakes happen when learning, it’s just part of the process.
-But when there are fewer of them, this can help certain types of people remain focused with more small wins.
+But when there are fewer of them, this can help certain types of people remain focused with more success.

 Another advantage of playing bass guitar is that it’s a more supportive instrument.
-While guitarists often take center stage in a band, bassists often lay down the groove and provide the foundation for the music.
+Guitarists often take center stage in a band.
+Bassists often lay down the groove and provide the foundation for the music.